hsh-elc/moodle-qtype_moopt/doc/developer_handbook.md

 #### Installation of Grunt
 At first you need to install Node.js on your system (https://nodejs.org/).
 The Node.js version that is supported by Moodle is [documented here](https://docs.moodle.org/dev/Javascript_Modules#Install_NVM_and_Node).
 In the Windows installer check "Automatically install the necessary tools".

-If you missed the automatic installation of necessary tools, after installation you can run "Install additional tools for Node.js" from the start menu.
+If you missed the automatic installation of necessary tools, after installation you can run "Install additional tools for Node.js" from the Windows start menu.

 Then as administrator open CMD and navigate to the directory in which Moodle is installed.
 From there execute the following two commands: